flocktory/flocktory.github.io/_docs_en/push/mobile-integration.md

 ** value of the `__flocktory_web_session2` cookie (will be contained in a `set-cookie` header.
 This cookie should be used with any request to be executed since.
 ** `site-session-id` value which is to be retrieved from the response body `...({"site-session-id":"*",...})`.
 This should be passed in all further request bodies in a corresponding field (see the examples below)

-* If user authorizes while using the app, you should pass the email used to Flocktory.
+* If user authorizes while using the app, you should pass the email used to Flocktory. (see below request 7)